linq2db/linq2db/README.md

 GenerateObsoleteAttributeForAliases = false;   // If true, generates [Obsolete] attribute for aliases.
 IsCompactColumnAliases              = true;    // If true, column alias compact view.

+NormalizeNames                      = true;    // convert some_name to SomeName for types and members

 GetSchemaOptions.ExcludedSchemas = new[] { "TestUser", "SYSSTAT" }; // Defines excluded schemas.
 GetSchemaOptions.IncludedSchemas = new[] { "TestUser", "SYS" };     // Defines only included schemas.